 Most species in the Ranunculus genus are used in traditional medicine, particularly against rheumatism, intermittent fever, and redness of the skin (2).

 Although the Ranunculus genus comprises a broad list of species, only one of them is popularly cultivated both for home and commercial gardens – the Ranunculus asiaticus or Persian buttercups.

-Persian buttercup flowers offer a plethora of color options, ranging from white to red, purple, yellow, pink, orange, cream, and more.
+Persian buttercup flowers offer a plethora of color options, ranging from white to red, purple, pink, orange, cream, and bright yellow flowers.
 They are great cool-season flowering plants for beddings, borders, and even in pots or container gardens.